is-aka-konor/RestSharpDemo/README.md

 ## Usage

+This demo project is using .Net 6.
+Note: Make sure you have the [.NET SDK installed](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) on your machine before using the dotnet CLI commands.
+You can download the latest version of the .NET SDK from the official Microsoft website.
 To run the RestSharp Demo application, follow these steps:

-    Open the program [via command line or GUI interface].
+1. Restore the dependencies by navigating to the project's root directory in the command line and executing the following command:

+    `dotnet restore`

+This command will download and restore all the necessary packages and dependencies required by the application.

+2. Build the application by running the following command:

+    `dotnet build`

+This command will compile the source code and generate the executable files.

+3. Once the build is successful, you can run the application using the following command:

+    `dotnet run`

+This command will execute the application, and you will see the output in the command line or terminal.

+### Application flow

     The program will read the authentication configuration from the appsettings.json file.
     The program will create an authenticator object based on the provided identity configuration.
     The program will create a RestSharp client with the specified API endpoint and authenticator.